aboutjax/Framer-Feedback/README.md

 ## Example
 [Permalink sharing](https://framer.cloud/GUsVL)

 Generating & Copying a permalink into the clipboard.
-This example uses the autoDimiss Feedback.

 ## Generic Feedback
 By default, the feedback component includes a dismissable icon at the end of the message.
 This is often used when you wish to show the user a message that needs their attention.